 Many workers in Mississippi suffer shoulder injuries in the course and scope of their employment.
 Typical shoulder injuries include rotator cuff damage and bursitis of the shoulder.
 Rotary cuff repair surgery is a common surgery in workers’ compensation cases.
-We are often asked to help workers’ compensation claimants that have shoulder injuries.
+Our Mississippi personal injury lawyers are often asked to help workers’ compensation claimants that have shoulder injuries.

 If you are wondering what your shoulder injury case is worth, you should consider the following factors.
 First, you have to reach maximum medical improvement (“MMI”).
 MMI means you are as good as you are going to get.
 Typically when your doctor releases you you are at MMI.
 You might continue to have pain management treatment even when you are at MMI.

 Once you’ve been released we also need to know what percentage loss of use your doctor believes you’ve suffered for your shoulder.
 The American Medical Association Impairment Guidelines are pubished and used by doctors to determine what percentage loss of use your shoulder suffered.
 For instance your doctor might state that you have a 10% permenant impairment rating to your right upper extremity.
 The value of your claim can be computed by taking the total amount of weeks you can possibly get for an arm injury (200) and multiplying that by your disability rating.
 So in the case of 10% you multiple 200 x .10.
 You get 20 weeks.
 Then you multiple 20 weeks by 66 2/3 % your average weekly wage.
 For instance, someone who makes $450 a week has a compensation rate of $300.015.
 That is $450 x .6667.
 Therefore the full formula for this hypothetical workers’ claim is 200 x .10 x $300.015=$6,000.30.